iviasensio/CrossSelling/README.md

 =============================
 ==================================

+Current version 1.3:
+- No elements number limit for the first dimension
+- Fast detection on errors
+- Working... message

 This extension is very useful for a cross selling analysis.
 It's thought to identify sales oportunities in a very easy way.

 For example, you can identify those customers that use to buy